TheEmidee/UE4Packager/README.md

 Some options worth noting:

-* `--backup_version` : if set, the packager will use RoboCopy to copy the output located in the archive directory to a backup location of your choice (defined by the argument --backup_directory_root).
+* `--backup_version` : if set, the packager will use a host application to copy the output located in the archive directory to a backup location of your choice (defined by the argument --backup_directory_root).
+If **Release** was chosen as an action, the **Releases** folder at the root of the project will also be backuped.
 * `--stub` : if set, the packager won't run any action, but will output in the console the processes it should use, with the arguments.
 This is useful to check if everything is allright before running the packager for real.
 * `--build_option` : if set, you define an option which can affect the packaging process globally.
 It can be used to select a particular in regions, add specific C++ defines, or call custom functions (see below).
 Please note that if you set this function, the archive directory will be updated from
 `archive_directory_root\configuration\version_number` to `archive_directory_root\configuration\version_number\build_option`.